-Joe DeAngelo has been the CEO of HD Supply Holdings Inc (NASDAQ:HDS) since 2005.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-Then we’ll look at a snap shot of the business growth.
-And finally – as a second measure of performance – we will look at the returns shareholders have received over the last few years.
+Joe DeAngelo has been the CEO of HD Supply Holdings, Inc. (NASDAQ:HDS) since 2005.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Joe DeAngelo's Compensation Compare With Similar Sized Companies?

-On average over the last three years, HD Supply Holdings Inc has shrunk earnings per share by 42% each year.
-It achieved revenue growth of 12% over the last year.
+Over the last three years HD Supply Holdings, Inc. has grown its earnings per share (EPS) by an average of 9.1% per year (using a line of best fit).
+It achieved revenue growth of 7.0% over the last year.